jessetane/ctrls/README.md

 Mostly for scaffolding new projects since a lot of controlling a service is boilerplate.
 Usually a bit of customization happens, but the scripts should also work as is.

 ## How
+Source environment infos, then use [mon(1)](https://github.com/visionmedia/mon) to daemonize, log, terminate and status check your service.

+## Details
-First, a couple major assumptions these scripts make:
+Some major assumptions these scripts make:
-* they live in <your-project>/bin
+* they live in `<your-service>/bin/`
-* a source-able shell script containing the service's environment variables lives in <your-project>/variables
+* a source-able shell script containing the service's environment variables lives in `<your-service>/variables`
-* you use [mon(1)](https://github.com/visionmedia/mon) to daemonize and monitor your services
+* you use mon(1)
-* you're using bash
+* you use bash

 The first thing any of the scripts do is attempt to source the current user's profile in the following order: .bash_profile, .bash_login, .profile (if you want .bashrc, you should source that from whichever of these files you use).